LatLon class

 Creates a point with coordinates lat and lon.

-Throws ArgumentError
+Throws ArgumentError if either

 lat or